 I strongly recommend booking your hotel in the French Quarter if it's your first time in Charleston.
 This area is towards the southern part of the peninsula and near the water.

-The main reason this is my recommendation on where to stay in Charleston, South Carolina is that it's by far the most picturesque.
+This is my top recommendation on where to stay in Charleston, South Carolina because it's by far the most picturesque.
 You're steps away from some of the most beautiful streets in Charleston, including Rainbow Row and my personal favorite, Tradd Street.

-Ravenel Waterfront Park (with the Pineapple Fountain), the Historic Charleston City Market, and a number of amazing restaurants, cafes, and rooftop bars are located in the French Quarter.
-This is also the area many tour groups tend to meet at.
+Ravenel Waterfront Park (with the Pineapple Fountain), the Historic Charleston City Market, and several amazing restaurants, cafes, and rooftop bars are located in the French Quarter.
+This is also the area where many tour groups tend to meet.

 All in all, the French Quarter is a very convenient place to stay as you're in the heart of the action.
 Not to mention, it oozes Southern charm and personality.